genotrance/nimfastText/README.md

 This will download, wrap and install nimfastText in the standard Nimble package location, typically ~/.nimble.
 Once installed, it can be imported into any Nim program.

+NimfastText is not supported on gcc < 5.x.
+PRs enabling support are welcome.
+See [here](https://forum.nim-lang.org/t/4354#27119) for details.

 __Usage__

 Module documentation can be found [here](http://nimgen.genotrance.com/nimfastText).